containerize-my-server/reverse-proxy/README.md

 Treat this example as public domain (CC0).
 It took a while to get it running, but the amount of work was not high enough to put it under any license.

+# Contributing

+If you want to help out in keeping this repository up-to-date, please contact me or add a comment [here](https://github.com/containerize-my-server/reverse-proxy/issues/8)